Series: Divergent #3

 This is a difficult review to write.
 So far this year I’ve been somewhat disappointed with the final books in a trilogy so reading Allegiant made me nervous.
 I set out to read it the day of it’s release so that others opinions didn’t cloud my own like it did with Requiem (and I’m so glad I did it this way).

-I loved the plot of Allegiant so much.
 I had some ideas about the world outside and I was pleased that I was kind of close.
 The outside was a bit disturbing to me, but I understand how things like that get carried away and beliefs and ideas get twisted and soon you’re thinking things that aren’t really your own thoughts.

 I know A LOT of people had a problem with the ending, for various reasons, but I did not.
 It made sense to me.
 View Spoiler »Not everything needs to have a happily ever after and it fits (for me) that Allegiant doesn’t. « Hide Spoiler I also saw that some people had some issues with science/technology and while I can see how not everything makes perfect sense, I personally don’t care (I never really care about the science of how things work).